 The History of Sunglasses

 Most people know that sunglasses are a big part of the fashion industry today.
-But what does the story actually look like?
+But what is the real story?

-The origins are traced all the way back to ancient civilizations where hunters and gatherers used a type of sunglasses to protect themselves from reflections on water and snow.
-The protection was then solved not by a tinted lens but by creating a narrow opening in a piece of wood or bone.
+The origin can be traced back to ancient civilizations where hunters and gatherers used a type of sunglasses to protect themselves from reflections on water and snow.
+The protection was not achieved through a tinted lens but by creating a narrow frame out of wood or bone.

-In the 12th century (and perhaps even earlier), a thinly cut brown quartz was used by Chinese judges to not reveal themselves.
-Although the sunglasses did not provide any form of UV protection, it offered them opportunities to conceal themselves thus not revealing any emotions in front of their witnesses.
+In the 12th century (and perhaps even earlier), thinly cut brown quartz was worn by Chinese judges to conceal their identities.
+Although the sunglasses did not provide any UV protection, they did offer them the opportunity to conceal their emotions in front of their witnesses.

-Another template was used by actors in ancient Rome.
-Through smoky quartz, the actors were able to reduce the risk of being dazzled on stage.
-It is also said that the Emperor Nero used the same shape as early sunglasses to better see the gladiators fighting.
+Another model was used by actors in ancient Rome.
+Smoky quartz allowed actors to reduce the risk of being dazzled on stage.
+It is also said that Emperor Nero used the same shape as early sunglasses to better see gladiators fighting.

 In 1753, English optician James Ayscough began experimenting with blue and green lenses.
-He was determined that these colors could potentially correct specific visual impairments.
+He was determined that these colors had the potential to correct specific vision impairments.

-Amber tinted glasses were also common in people with syphilis in the 1800s and early 1900s because one of the symptoms of the disease was sensitivity to light.
+Amber-tinted glasses were also common among people with syphilis during the 19th and early 20th centuries because one of the symptoms of the disease was photosensitivity.

-It is the beginning of the 20th century that sunglasses become increasingly common among people, but above all among Hollywood stars.
-Actors and movie stars wore them to protect themselves from the strong stage lights like their Roman predecessors but also from strong camera flashes.
+It was at the beginning of the 20th century that sunglasses became increasingly common among people, but especially among Hollywood stars.
+Actors and movie stars wore them to protect themselves from the bright stage lights like their Roman predecessors, but also from strong camera flashes.

 The growing popularity of sunglasses spread faster and faster as people wanted to look like their role models and Icons.